amoffat/HeimdaLLM/README.md

 [![License: AGPL v3](https://img.shields.io/badge/License-AGPL_v3-blue.svg)](https://www.gnu.org/licenses/agpl-3.0)
 [![Coverage Status](https://coveralls.io/repos/github/amoffat/HeimdaLLM/badge.svg?branch=dev)](https://coveralls.io/github/amoffat/HeimdaLLM?branch=dev)

-HeimdaLLM safely bridges the gap between untrusted human input and trusted machine input by augmenting LLMs with a robust validation framework.
-It allows you to construct trusted SQL queries from untrusted input, **using validation that you control.**
+HeimdaLLM safely bridges the gap between untrusted human input and trusted machine-readable input by augmenting LLMs with a robust validation framework.
+It allows you to do things like construct trusted SQL queries from untrusted input, **using validation that you have full control over.**

 To accomplish this, HeimdaLLM introduces a new technology, the 🌈✨ Bifrost, composed of 4 parts: an LLM prompt envelope, an LLM integration, a grammar, and a constraint